apache/openwhisk/docs/actions-php.md

 The following sections guide you through creating and invoking a single PHP action, and demonstrate how to bundle multiple PHP files and third party dependencies.

 PHP actions are executed using PHP 7.3.
-PHP 7.2 & PHP 7.1 are also available The specific version of PHP is listed in the CHANGELOG files in the [PHP runtime repository](https://github.com/apache/incubator-openwhisk-runtime-php).
+PHP 7.2 & PHP 7.1 are also available.
+The specific version of PHP is listed in the CHANGELOG files in the [PHP runtime repository](https://github.com/apache/incubator-openwhisk-runtime-php).

 To use a PHP runtime, specify the `wsk` CLI parameter `--kind` when creating or